buddyboy3121/sidescrollerfps/README.md

-Side-Scroller FPS
+Thrawn Warfare
 ===============
-We did not come up with a good name yet, but it is going to be a 2D shooter-game.
+^^^ We came up with a name!
+Still a 2-D shooter game!
-You will be able to build your own base, and then fight online or generated levels.
+You will be able to build your own base, and then fight online on generated levels.

 Ideas
 ================